Phenotype

 In genetics, the phenotype (from Ancient Greek φαίνω 'to appear, show' and τύπος 'mark, type') is the set of observable characteristics or traits of an organism.
-The term covers the organism's morphology (physical form and structure), its developmental processes, its biochemical and physiological properties, its behavior, and the products of behavior.
-An organism's phenotype results from two basic factors: the expression of an organism's genetic code (its genotype) and the influence of environmental factors.
-Both factors may interact, further affecting the phenotype.
-When two or more clearly different phenotypes exist in the same population of a species, the species is called polymorphic.
+The term covers all traits of an organism other than its genome, however transitory: the organism's morphology (physical form and structure), its developmental processes, its biochemical and physiological properties whether reversible or irreversible, and all its behavior, from a peacock's display to the phone number you half remember.
+An organism's phenotype results from two basic factors: the expression of an organism's unique profile of genes (its genotype) and the influence of environmental factors experienced by that same organism which influence the variable expression of said genes, and thereby shape the resulting profile of defining traits.
+Since the developmental process is a complex interplay of gene-environment, gene-gene interactions, there is a high degree of phenotypic variation in a given population that extends beyond mere genotypic variation.

 A well-documented example of polymorphism is Labrador Retriever coloring; while the coat color depends on many genes, it is clearly seen in the environment as yellow, black, and brown.
-Richard Dawkins in 1978 and then again in his 1982 book The Extended Phenotype suggested that one can regard bird nests and other built structures such as caddisfly larva cases and beaver dams as "extended phenotypes".
+Richard Dawkins in 1978 and again in his 1982 book The Extended Phenotype suggested that one can regard bird nests and other built structures such as caddisfly larva cases and beaver dams as "extended phenotypes".

-Wilhelm Johannsen proposed the genotype–phenotype distinction in 1911 to make clear the difference between an organism's hereditary material and what that hereditary material produces.
-The distinction resembles that proposed by August Weismann (1834–1914), who distinguished between germ plasm (heredity) and somatic cells (the body).
-More recently, in The Selfish Gene (1976), Dawkins distinguished these concepts as replicators and vehicles.
+Wilhelm Johannsen proposed the genotype–phenotype distinction in 1911 to make clear the difference between an organism's hereditary material and 'all the typical phenomena of the organic world', the description of which, with regard 'to forms, structures, sizes, colors and other characters of the living organisms has been the chief aim of natural history'.
+The distinction somewhat resembles that proposed by August Weismann (1834–1914), who distinguished between germ plasm (heredity) and somatic cells (the body).
+More recently in The Selfish Gene (1976), Dawkins redescribed these concepts as replicators and vehicles.

-The genotype–phenotype distinction should not be confused with Francis Crick's central dogma of molecular biology, a statement about the directionality of molecular sequential information flowing from DNA to protein, and not the reverse.

-Difficulties in definition
+Definition

 Despite its seemingly straightforward definition, the concept of the phenotype has hidden subtleties.
 It may seem that anything dependent on the genotype is a phenotype, including molecules such as RNA and proteins.
 Most molecules and structures coded by the genetic material are not visible in the appearance of an organism, yet they are observable (for example by Western blotting) and are thus part of the phenotype; human blood groups are an example.
 It may seem that this goes beyond the original intentions of the concept with its focus on the (living) organism in itself.
 Either way, the term phenotype includes inherent traits or characteristics that are observable or traits that can be made visible by some technical procedure.
-A notable extension to this idea is the presence of "organic molecules" or metabolites that are generated by organisms from chemical reactions of enzymes.